LezWatch/lwtv-plugin/readme.md

     - Stacked Barcharts
     - Piecharts
     - Trendlines
+* Query Variables: `query_vars.php`
+    -- Code to customize query variables

 _Templates (`/templates/`)_

 Output templates used by the shortcodes and Gutenberg (as well as when included on the pages themselves).
-These were originally in the theme, but were moved here to allow for updates.
+These were originally in the theme, but were moved here to allow for easier updates.

 ### This Year